aweis89/ai-terminals.nvim/README.md

 If you choose to use any of these, make sure they are installed and accessible in your system's `PATH`.

-# 🤖 AI Terminals Neovim Plugin
-This plugin **seamlessly integrates any command-line (CLI) AI coding agents** into Neovim.
-It provides a unified workflow for interacting with AI assistants directly within your editor, reducing the need for specific, dedicated AI plugins for each tool.

 ## 🤔 Motivation